Anouchka & Katharina Hack

 In August 2021, the meetMUSIC Open Air, which they co-founded as artistic directors, celebrated its premiere in Mettingen.
 The festival presents young top-class chamber ensembles such as the vision string quartet.

 Engagements for the current season include recitals at the Festspiele Mecklenburg-Vorpommern, at Orchesterzentrum Dortmund and in the Laeiszhalle Hamburg, concerts and a masterclass for young musicians in Switzerland, and the second edition of the meetMUSIC Open Air.

 The duo's first album with works by Dimitri Shostakovich was released by GENUIN classics in 2020 and was nominated for the German Record Critics' Prize and the Opus Klassik.
 In addition to sonatas by Shostakovich, it contains an encore with cellist Gautier Capuçon.

 Cellist Anouchka Hack (*1996), awarded the Prix Jean-Nicolas Firmenich at the Verbier Festival 2021, performs in three seasons with solo concertos and recitals in the Nikolaisaal Potsdam as part of the “Debut” series.
-Engagements for the current season include solo appearances with the Erfurt Symphony Orchestra, the Orchestra of Orchesterzentrum Dortmund and the Brandenburg Symphony Orchestra; Anouchka Hack will also play in a concert of Weinberg's preludes at Konzerthaus Dortmund.
+Engagements for the current season include solo appearances with the Royal Bangkok Symphony Orchestra, the Erfurt Philharmonic Orchestra, the Orchestra of Orchesterzentrum Dortmund and the Brandenburg Symphony Orchestra; Anouchka Hack will also play in a concert of Weinberg's preludes at Konzerthaus Dortmund and perform as a chamber musician at the Rheingau Musikfestival.
 In the past year she performed with Gautier Capuçon, Kian Soltani and Fatma Said, among others.

 Since 2020 she has been studying with Frans Helmerson at the renowned Kronberg Academy.